 - Consuming garlic, broccoli, ginseng, turmeric, walnuts, etc.

-Hope this blog served its purpose bye giving information about Factors affecting sperm count.
+Hope this blog served its purpose.
 Lower sperm count isn’t a serious problem, provided it is treated through relevant lifestyle changes, proper diet, and exercise.
-For more information or to know appropriate case specific treatments.
-Consult Dr Anjali Deval from IVF Spring, the best centre for dealing with infertility.
+For more information or to know appropriate case specific treatments, consult Dr. Anjali Deval from IVF Spring, the best center for dealing with infertility.